CARMA Research Groups

 — A/Prof David Kielak

 These are the events in the next 21 days.

 To see everything, visit the events page.

-Membership to CARMA offers many benefits and is available by invitation to all University of Newcastle academic staff.
+Membership to CARMA is available by invitation to all University of Newcastle academic staff.
 Associate membership, also by invitation, is available to external researchers and practitioners for three-year renewable terms.
-Associate members are expected to visit CARMA with some frequency, typically for a total of three to four weeks each year, and to be involved in one or more ongoing research projects with CARMA members.
-CARMA is able to assist with the travel and living costs of such visits.
+Associate members are expected to visit CARMA, virtually or in person, with some frequency, typically for a total of three to four weeks each year, and to be involved in one or more ongoing research projects with CARMA members.